SupaxInc/multimodal-llm-from-scratch/PaliGemma-VLM.md

 - The architecture follows the standard transformer pattern with query, key, and value projections
 - Each attention head operates in a lower-dimensional space (typically 64-128 dimensions)

+Key differences from Gemma's implementation include the use of standard positional embeddings rather than rotary embeddings, the bidirectional nature of attention versus Gemma's causal masking, and the focus on spatial rather than sequential relationships.
+See [Multi-Head Attention (Gemma)](#multi-head-attention-gemma) for details on the language model implementation.

 This mechanism is essential for the encoder to understand complex visual structures and relationships between different regions of an image.
 For a comprehensive explanation of how multi-head attention works, see the [Multi-Head Attention](#multi-head-attention) section.

 <br>